Skip to main content

 kiryn hoffman

+Kiryn Hoffman is President and CEO of National Children’s Museum in Washington, DC.
 With 20 years of leadership experience in nonprofit organizations focused on scientific research and education, Kiryn has developed educational programs, led fundraising campaigns, and built community partnerships.
 Before coming to DC to lead the Museum, she spent a decade at the New York Hall of Science (NYSCI) as Chief Advancement Officer.
-She also served as Vice President and Chief Development Officer at the New York Academy of Sciences and Director of Major Giving and Capital Campaign at Cold Spring Harbor Laboratory.
+Kiryn is trained as a physical chemist and holds a bachelor’s degree from Barnard College and a master’s from New York University.

 ruthie ousley